Top 30 Best Indian Bloggers in 2026

 - Projects: iGeeksBlog

-Two geeks, Jignesh and Dhvanesh, started iGeeksBlog out of their passion for Apple products and their features.
-Their deep focus on a single ecosystem (Apple) allowed them to compete with international publications.
+Two geeks, Jignesh and Dhvanesh, started iGeeksBlog out of their passion for Apple products.
+Their deep focus on a single ecosystem let them compete with international publications on iOS and macOS coverage.

 Shivya Nath